MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-projects-solutions.md

    ![Project properties](media/quickstart-projects-properties.png)

 1. Explore some of the other tabs of the project's property pages, such as **Compile** and **Settings**.
-These tabs are different for different types of project.
+These tabs are different for different types of projects.

 ## Next steps